 Why Does He Do That?: Inside the Minds of Angry and Controlling Men

 Understand what is going on when the one you love comes to dominate your life.
 This is a very thorough guide on the mind set of controlling men that can help you understand why he does what he does.

-The Verbally Abusive Relationship: How to Recognize It and How to Respond
+The Verbally Abusive Relationship, Expanded Third Edition: How to recognize it and how to respond

 If you're struggling with a controlling husband and feel that nothing you do is right, then this book is for you.
 In this book you'll find validation about what you're feeling, understanding about your situation, and encouragement to change the situation.
 Do yourself a favor and read this so that you can understand your situation.